ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 ##### Step 1: Confirm the Installation of OpenSSL and its Library
 It is recommended to install the OpenSSL toolkit before installing SSL-enabled Altibase.
 Otherwise, if an Altibase function is used and the OpenSSL is not installed, Altibase reports that it is unable to find the OpenSSL library.

-Verify that OpenSSL is installed on the server and check the installed version of OpenSSL as shown below.
+Check if that OpenSSL is installed on the server and verify that the version is as shown below.

 ```
 $ openssl version